 - Mir Qasim fled to Oudh

-- He planned a confederacy with Shuja-ud-daula, the Nawab of Oudh and the Mughal Emperor Shah Alam II in a final bid to overthrow the English from Bengal.
+- He planned a confederacy with Shuja-Ud-Daula and Shah Alam II in a final bid to overthrow the English from Bengal

 - Mir Qasim’s soldiers met the English army troops directed by Major Munro in 1764.

-- Joined armies of Mir Qasim were defeated by the British.
+- The joint armies of Mir Qasim were defeated by the British.